jovsa/jtorch/docs/module.md

 ## Listwise Operators

-The following opertors are written to operate on lists.
-This fomulation extends nicely when we want to apply them to tensors.
+The following operators are written to operate on lists.
+This formulation extends nicely when we want to apply them to tensors.

 * map
   * Takes as list and applies a `fn` to each element.
 Returns a new list.
   * wikipedia [page](https://en.wikipedia.org/wiki/Map_(higher-order_function))
 * reduce
   * Takes a list of elements.
-Cumalatively applies a `fn` to each element.
+Cumulatively applies a `fn` to each element.
 Return a single value.
 * zipWith
   * Takes two equally sized lists.
 Produces a new list by applying a `fn` to each pair of elements.
   * wikipedia [page](https://en.wikipedia.org/wiki/Map_(higher-order_function))